Pompeo calls China's treatment of Uighurs 'stain of the century'

 The Trump administration has been weighing sanctions against Chinese officials over their policies in Xinjiang, including the Communist Party chief of the region, Chen Quanguo, but has held back amid Chinese threats of retaliation.

-Relations between the United States and China are already tense over a tit-for-tat trade war, with the United States alleging that China engages in unfair trading practices.
+Relations between the United States and China are already tense as a result of their tit-for-tat trade war, in which Trump has accused China of unfair trading practices.

-Reporting by David Brunnstrom and Lesley Wroughton; Editing by Susan Thomas
+Reporting by David Brunnstrom and Lesley Wroughton; Editing by Susan Thomas and Jonathan Oatis